jhofmeyr/iot_robots-project/readme.md

 ## IoT-Robots Projects Repo for Makers

 Have an interesting idea or looking for inspiration?
-This is the place to share your code with other Makers or to find ideas for things you can do on a Make Day :)
+This is the place to share your code with other Makers or to find ideas for things you can do on a Make Day.

 ### How it works